 Mortgage interest rates have not tracked the BoE’s key interest rate down fully.
 Mortgage interest rates started to inch downward in mid-2008, but the spread between the key rate, and the average mortgage rate, has widened to around 3 – 5 percentage points, from less than one percent in 2006 - 2008.

 In February 2015, average interest rates for types of mortgages with 75% loan to value (LTV) were:

 Rates or the bond-buying measure have not changed despite recent evidence that the UK economy is recovering.

-The UK´s inflation rate fell to 1.76% in February 2014, a four-year low and below the Bank´s target of 2%.
-This has reduced any pressure on the Bank to increase rates.
-The Bank England has signaled the second quarter of next year as the most likely time for a rate hike.
+UK inflation was 0.5% in the year to December 2014, a four-year low and below the Bank´s target of 2%.
+This has reduced any immediate pressure on the Bank to increase rates.
+Nevertheless because of the strong decline in unemployment the Bank England has signaled the second quarter of next year as the most likely time for a rate hike.

-The first time buyer incentives have been vital.
-Gross mortgage lending for the first quarter of this year was 37% up on the first quarter of 2013 at £33.8 billion, according to the Council of Mortgage Lenders (CML), the highest level since 2007.
+Gross mortgage lending for the fourth quarter of 2014 was 1% up at £51.6 billion, according to the Council of Mortgage Lenders (CML), the highest level since 2007.
 These loans also helped other buyers move up the housing ladder.
-Loans to home movers were up 25% on the year, and loans for remortgages were up 16% year on year.
+Loans to home movers were up 8% on the year, and loans for remortgages were down 6% year-on-year.